-The advantages of a company car is there is no purchase price for yourself to pay and that all repairs, MOT, insurance and fuel costs (for business) are covered by the company.
-There main issue is the additional tax were you will be expected to pay in relation to having a Benefit in Kind(BIK)– the amount of tax is based on emissions and list price.
+The advantage of a company car is there is no purchase price for yourself to pay and that all repairs, MOT, insurance and fuel costs (for business) are covered by the company.
+Their main issue is the additional tax where you will be expected to pay in relation to having a Benefit in Kind(BIK)– the amount of tax is based on emissions and list price.
 HMRC have a standard rate list to work this out per vehicle and it’s worth noting that all diesel cars are always more heavily taxed.

-A commercial van is also an option which gives a lot more freedom against tax if they can be solely used for business purposes.
+A commercial van is also an option that gives a lot more freedom against tax if it can be solely used for business purposes.
 There may also be the possibility if certain criteria are met to use a fleet car for business trips without the need to pay any further taxes.

-When considering purchasing a business related vehicle it would be best to have a discussion with an accountant about this first.
+When considering purchasing a business-related vehicle it would be best to have a discussion with a Liverpool based accountant about this first.